manybots/manybots-gmail/README.md

 ### Restart and go!

 Restart your server and you'll see the Gmail Observer in your `/apps` catalogue.
-Go to the app, sign-in to your Gmail account and start importing your commits into Manybots.
+Go to the app, sign-in to your Gmail account and start importing your emails into Manybots.